German Historical Institute Paris: History

 Alois Wachtel was succeeded as director by Karl Ferdinand Werner, who directed and significantly shaped the institute from 1968 to 1989, especially through his research on the Early Middle Ages.
 He founded the journal "Francia" and established events such as the “Jeudis” lecture series, which exists to this day.
 He also initiated the institute's relocation from Rue du Havre to a building on Rue Maspéro, which today houses Germany's Permanent Representation to the OECD.
 The steady increase in staff and library holdings necessitated after 20 years another change of location.
 Shortly before Werner's successor, Horst Möller (who later also headed the"Institut für Zeitgeschichte" in Munich), came into office, the Federal Republic of Germany bought the Hôtel Duret-de-Chevry, a Hôtel particulier whose construction was commissioned around 1620 by the senior royal official Charles Duret de Chevry near the Place des Vosges.
 On 19 May 1994 the new premises were inaugurated in a ceremony in the presence of then President of the Federal Republic of Germany Richard von Weizsäcker.
 The institute’s director from 1994 to 2007, Werner Paravicini, focused his research especially on Burgundy in the Late Middle Ages.

 In 2002, the GHIP was incorporated into the Max Weber Foundation, an institution under public law.
-As an umbrella organization, it unites ten partner institutions around the world today.
+As an umbrella organization, it unites eleven partner institutions around the world today.
 Beginning in 2007, the digital humanities became the main focus of Gudrun Gersmann’s directorship.
 She launched comprehensive projects to (retro)digitize holdings and founded open access initiatives such as perspectiva.net.
-Since 2013, the institute has been directed by the Swiss historian Thomas Maissen, who broadened the geographical scope of the Institute.
+From 2013 to 2023, the institute was directed by the Swiss historian Thomas Maissen, who broadened the geographical scope of the Institute.
 In 2015, a research group on sub-Saharan Africa was founded in cooperation with the Cheikh Anta Diop University (UCAD) in Dakar, Senegal, and its Center for Research on Social Policies (CREPOS).
-With the creation of the transnational research group “The Bureaucratisation of African Societies“, a second cooperation phase with the CREPOS and the UCAD began in 2017 (duration: 2017–2021).
-The transnational research group will be part of the new „ Maria Sibylla Merian Institute for Advanced Studies in Africa“ (MIASA) with headquarters in Accra from mid-2018 onwards.
+With the creation of the transnational research group “The Bureaucratisation of African Societies“, a second cooperation phase with the CREPOS and the UCAD began in 2017 and ended as scheduled in 2021.
+Since 2018, the transnational research group is part of the “Maria Sibylla Merian Institute for Advanced Studies in Africa“ (MIASA) with headquarters in Accra.
 The MIASA Africa is carried by a number of partners, among them the GHIP, and funded by the German Federal Ministry of Education and Research (BMBF).
-The program will investigate the topics of democratic governance, conflict management, and sustainable transformations.
+The program investigates the topics of democratic governance, conflict management, and sustainable transformations.
+Since September 2023 the Institute has been directed by Klaus Oschema.